dbernheisel/tiyd-rails-2015-08.github.io/syllabus/index.md

 ### Absence Policy

-You can miss up to 4 lectures; after that, your enrollment in the job placement program is forfeit.
+If you miss more than 4 lectures, your enrollment in the job placement program is forfeit and you may not be allowed to graduate.
 I don't recommend missing any lectures, as we will be moving very fast.

 ### Late Homework Policy

 Your homework is due by 8 AM on the day it is due.
 After that, it is late.
-If you regularly turn in your assignments late, your enrollment in the job placement program is forfeit.
+If you regularly turn in your assignments late, your enrollment in the job placement program is forfeit and you may not be allowed to graduate.

 We would rather see a solid incomplete attempt on time than a complete assignment late.
 Solid incomplete attempts turned in on time are not considered late.

 ### Honor code

 You are expected to do your own work.
-You should use all resources available to you, including open-source code, but if you copy and paste anything, MUST understand every line of that code.
+You should use all resources available to you, including open-source code, but if you copy and paste anything, you MUST understand every line of that code.

 Copying homework is taken very seriously and can result in forfeiting job placement or explusion.